And some clever quip...

 As we came out of prince Rupert we found it has many of the same

-ships, pilot vessels to help the freighters come in and a massive
+container ships, pilot vessels to help the freighters come in and

-grain terminal.
-Most of these products will leave by rail and
+a massive grain terminal.
+Most of these products will leave

-they have thousands of km left to go before they hit markets.
+by rail and they have thousands of km left to go before they hit

-The city quickly fell away as we went out to the outer islands for
+markets.
+The city quickly fell away as we went out to the

 I am the first to admit, fishing isn't easy.
 We were using

-intendend fish - flasher and a plug.
-We joined a slow cycle of
+the intended fish - flasher and a plug.
+We joined a slow

-other sporties trolling around a steep bank into the ocean.
-We
+cycle of other sporties trolling around a steep bank into the

-waited for the nibbles, but sometimes it was the line cutting a
+ocean.
+We waited for the nibbles, but sometimes it was the

-jellyfish and the whole thing had to come up so we could clean up
+line cutting a jellyfish and the whole thing had to come up so we

 Sure enough, we get a hit and it's time to reel it in.